vpontello/AirBnb_feature_importance/README.md

 # AirBnb Feature Importance Project

 This project is the first in Udacity's Data Science Nanodegree curriculum.
-Its development was done using a repository on GitHub and the knowledge resulting from the project was reported through an article on Medium, which can be read [here](link_to_article). <br>
+Its development was done using a repository on GitHub and the knowledge resulting from the project was reported through an article on Medium, which can be read [here](https://medium.com/@ing.victorpontello/this-is-why-some-accommodations-stand-out-on-airbnb-853b80e945aa). <br>

 The main objectives of this project are to train and develop communication skills with stakeholders, both technical and business ones.
 Therefore, for a technical audience the GitHub repository with proper documentation is the best way to communicate.
 For the more business-oriented audience, communication occurs through a descriptive article about what was done using the Medium platform.

 ## Motivation

-Traveling to a nice touristic cosmopolitan city is different to travel to a small city or to a not so turistic one.
-Thats clear in our minds and there is no doubt about it.
-But could we tell the most important characteristics of an AirBnb acomodation that differ between the most visited cities and the not so visited ones. <br>
+Traveling awesome, and there is no shortage of possibilities on AirBnb, but how do you choose the right accommodation?
+What is the real difference between a 4.5 and a 5.0 accommodation?
+If I have an ad on AirBnb, what are the main points I should invest in to stand out from the other ads?. <br>

 With that said, the main motivation of the project is translated into the following research questions:

+## Business Understanding

 ### Research Questions
-1. Which are the 10 most important characteristics to differentiate the touristic cities and the not touristic ones?
+1. Which are the 10 most important characteristics to influence the overall review of an acomodation?
-2. How does each of the 10 most important characteristics behaves in each touristic context of the cities where they are.
-3. How would be the most likely description of a acomodation in a city like NYC based on the findings of this study?
+2. What are the general differences between a top rated acomodation and a almost top one?
+3. Which are the main review aspects that influences the overall review score?
 4. How would be the most likely description of a acomodation in a small city like Salem, Oregon based on the findings of this study?

-## Business Understanding

-### Research questions
-* Which are the most relevant characteristics of an accomodation to define the number of
-* How is the relation of the tourism appeal of the city and the renting characteristics?
-* How does the geographical regions relates to the characteristics of the offered accomodation on AirBnb?

 ### Data Collection
 The data which is used in this project is the AirBnb data from the following cities, and collected through this [link](http://insideairbnb.com/get-the-data.html).<br>